cuiyongbo/hello-world/my_wiki/languages/english_notes_11.rst

 | inflection
 | Grammar: a change in the form of a word (typically the ending) to express a grammatical function or attribute such as tense, mood, person, number, case, and gender.
 | Mathematics: a change of curvature from convex to concave at a particular point on a curve.
+|
+| die hard
+| Definition: disappear or change very slowly.
+| Usage: old habits die hard. [百足之虫，死而不僵]
+|
+| never say die
+| Definition: used to encourage someone in a difficult situation.
+| Usage: old soldiers never die, they just fade away.
+|
+| to die for
+| Definition: extremely good or desirable.
+| Usage: The ice cream is to die for.
+|
+| die on the vine
+| Definition: be unsuccessful at an early stage.
+| Usage: Many of the resources for students with learning disabilities have died on the vine following the school board's budget cuts.
+|
+| vine
+| Definition: a climbing or trailing woody-stemmed plant of the grape family.
+| Definition: the slender stem of a trailing or climbing plant. [藤本科植物]

 .. image:: images/convex-vs-concave-lens.jpg